Breathing Permit of Hôr: Background

 Sometime in the years after the sale to Joseph Smith in 1835, the first part of the scroll was cut up and placed in picture frames.
 After the death of Joseph Smith, the papyri collection was eventually split up and parts were destroyed in the Great Chicago Fire of 1871.
 The entire collection was presumed lost, but were rediscovered at the New York Metropolitan Museum in 1966.
 Since that time the remaining papyri, including the first few sections of the Breathing Permit of Hôr, have been owned by the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Relationship with the Book of Abraham

-This scroll is widely believed by scholars in and outside the LDS Church to be the scroll from which the Book of Abraham comes.
+This scroll is widely believed by scholars in and outside the LDS Church to be the scroll to which the Book of Abraham was ascribed by Joseph Smith.
 This is based on the inclusion of Facsimile #1 (JSP I) and #3 from this scroll in the Book of Abraham, and titled by Joseph Smith as "from the Book of Abraham".
 Further evidence is that characters from this scroll were sequentially copied into the Book of Abraham translation manuscripts.

 There is also widespread agreement that the text of the Book of Abraham does not come from the remaining papyri fragments.
-Some scholars in the LDS Church, notably Hugh Nibley and John Gee, argue that the source of the Book of Abraham was appended to the end of this scroll, after the Breathing Permit.
+Some apologists in the LDS Church, notably Hugh Nibley and John Gee, argue that the source of the Book of Abraham was appended to the end of this scroll, after the Breathing Permit.